DallanQ/lotr_journeys_in_middle_earth/Reference.md

 - (sack of coins icon) Trinket

-51.4 A hero can equip up to one armor (icon of knight armor) card, a number of item cards that have a total of two or fewer hand icons (two (icon of left hand raised ) items or one (icon of both right and left hands raised together) item), and one trinket (sack of coins icon).
+51.4 A hero can equip up to one armor (icon of hero armor) card, a number of item cards that have a total of two or fewer hand icons (two (icon of left hand raised ) items or one (icon of both right and left hands raised together) item), and one trinket (sack of coins icon).

 - A hero is allowed to equip multiple trinkets if they gain one or more trinkets during an adventure.